curvegrid/go-ethereum-wiki/Developers'-Guide.md

-**NOTE: Follow these instructions if you want to contribute Go source code changes.**
+**NOTE: These instructions are for people who want to contribute Go source code changes.**

 **If you just want to run ethereum, use the normal [Installation Instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)**